Tom Goodwin (New Jersey politician)

 Thomas Goodwin (born c.
 1951) is an American politician and businessman who served as a member of the New Jersey Senate from the 14th legislative district.
 Selected on March 11, Goodwin succeeded Bill Baroni, who had resigned to take a role in Governor Chris Christie's administration.
 He was sworn in on March 15, 2010, and sought re-election in a special June primary and November general election.
-He was defeated for election to a full term in November 2010 by Assemblywoman Linda R. Greenstein.
+He was defeated in November 2010 by Assemblywoman Linda R. Greenstein.

 Early life and education

 Goodwin was born in Trenton, New Jersey and moved to Hamilton Township when he was eight years old.
 He attended township public schools and graduated from Hamilton High School West.
 He earned an associate degree from Mercer County Community College, and received designations as Chartered Life Underwriter and Chartered Financial Consultant from The American College in Bryn Mawr, Pennsylvania.

 Career

 Hamilton Township Council

 In 2005, Goodwin was elected to the Hamilton Township Council, defeating the Democratic candidate Wayne DeAngelo.
 He ran against DeAngelo and fellow Democrat Linda R. Greenstein in 2007 for the State Assembly from the 14th legislative district but lost by fewer than 800 votes.
 He successfully defended his seat on the Hamilton Council in 2009 and was named Council President.